wx-yz/ballerina-training-content/hotel-service/README.md

 ### Try out

-1. Send a request with sample palyload and observe it returns `202 Accepted` with empty body.
+1. Send a request with [the sample payload](https://github.com/anupama-pathirage/ballerina-training-content/tree/rest-service/hotel-service#valid-input-with-1-reservation) and observe it returns `202 Accepted` with empty body.
 2. Send invalid payload and observe `400 bad request` response on the failure of payload data binding.